The Georgetown University Writing Program serves the campus in four ways:

 - Offering advanced and graduate courses and mentoring on writing and rhetoric within the Department of English

-WRIT-015 is required of all undergraduates as part of the Georgetown Core.
-Students will receive credit for this course if they have earned a 5 on the AP exams in English Literature and Composition or English Language and Composition or a 6 or 7 on the International Baccalaureate English A exam.
+WRIT 1150 is required of all undergraduates as part of the Georgetown Core.
+Students will receive credit for this course if they have earned a 5 on the AP exams in English Literature and Composition or English Language and Composition, or a 6 or 7 on the International Baccalaureate English A exam.

 The Georgetown M.A. program trains students in the teaching of writing through a combination of coursework, direct individual and group mentoring, and hands-on, practical experience in apprentice-teaching and peer-tutoring settings.
-Students have the opportunity to take graduate-level courses on writing, rhetoric, and the teaching of writing, and they may choose to write a thesis or complete a capstone project focused on writing, rhetoric, or pedagogy.
+Students have the opportunity to take graduate-level courses on writing, rhetoric, and the teaching of writing, and they may choose to complete a thesis project focused on writing, rhetoric, or pedagogy.
 Graduates of our program go on to doctoral studies in rhetoric and writing as well as to teaching positions at local colleges, public and private schools, and community organizations.

 The Georgetown University Writing Center is a free resource open to all enrolled Georgetown students.
 Graduate and undergraduate students trained in teaching writing assist students from every program (graduate, undergraduate, School of Continuing Studies, and summer programs) at any stage of the composing process.